HaydenWineera/Buds-Adventure-C30/proposal.md

 ## Description

 I am going to make a thriller game with various commends and pictures.
-With mouse function and some key function.xs
+With mouse function and some key functions

 ## Must Have List